 |McNamara’s Rd (6.6 km from Barkly Hwy)|

-8 km from Barkly Hwy: this the probably the best-known of the Carpentarian Grasswren sites along McNamara’s Rd, and is marked with a small cairn on the right side of the road (indicating a track that leads right).
+8 km from Barkly Hwy: this the probably the best-known of the Carpentarian Grasswren sites along McNamara’s Rd (marked as Gunpowder Rd on Google maps), and is marked with a small cairn on the right side of the road (indicating a track that leads right).
 We looked in the larger patches of Spinifex, particularly along a well-vegetated gully and creek line 150 m east of the road.
 Here flushed a single Carpentarian Grasswren – giving a short flight across the creekline, and then running grasswren / road-runner-like up the creek line, kicking up dust before in ran into a large clump of Spinifex.

 .
 11 km from Barkly Hwy: we looked 11 km from Barkly Hwy, along the dry creek bed 400 m west of the road.
 Although we didn’t see any birds, the habitat looked perfect.